GHK-Cu

 Description

 Research interest in GHK-Cu focuses on its ability to influence extracellular matrix remodeling, stimulate collagen synthesis, modulate inflammatory signaling, and support cellular renewal processes.
-Due to its broad biological activity, GHK-Cu is frequently investigated in regenerative biology, skin physiology, and age-related tissue degeneration models.
+Investigations have documented its capacity to reset gene expression patterns associated with aging, activating protective and cellular-pathway genes (Pickart & Margolina, 2018, International Journal of Molecular Sciences).
+Due to its broad biological activity, GHK-Cu is frequently investigated in cellular-pathway biology, skin physiology, and age-related tissue degeneration models.
+It remains a foundational compound in connective tissue and aging research.

 The peptide is supplied as a lyophilized powder to ensure optimal stability during storage and handling.